jepsen-io/datomic/README.md

 bad idea to give this test access to an AWS account that stores Datomic data you care about.</b>

-<b>WARNING: THIS TEST LEAKS IAM CREDENTIALS.</b> Don't share the results of test runs with people you don't want having your IAM keys.

 ## Quickstart

 ```